- Introduction |

 In principle, any variation in clock speed by the sender will result in input jitter at the receiver (the DAC).
 There are tricks to improve on this like ASRC.

-USB en FireWire are typically computer protocols.
+USB and FireWire are typically computer protocols.

 Both can be used in different modes.